Angatar/kubectl/README.md

 It can be used for CI/CD or simply as your main Kubectl command (version can be set by changing the tag).

-This container is also especially convenient with tiny linux distro.
+This container is also especially convenient with tiny/immutable linux distro such as [Flatcar Container Linux](https://github.com/flatcar/Flatcar), taking advantage of the immutability of Docker images without requiring the use of a package manager... see-> [Tips: Super fast setup](#TipsAnchor)

 ## Get this image (d3fk/kubectl)
 The best way to get this d3fk/kubectl image is to pull the prebuilt image from the Docker Hub Registry.